2762134141/AspNetCore.Docs/aspnetcore/security/authentication/samples.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT)

-See  <xref:security/authentication/index> and the topics in the under Authentication for and overview of authentication and code snippets.
+See <xref:security/authentication/index> and the topics in the under **Authentication** for an overview of authentication and code snippets.